dact221/dact-site/content/post/delft3d-4-compilation/index.md

 T﻿he latest version of the Intel oneAPI toolkits is 2021.4.
 However, compilation of Delft3D 4 with 2021.4 toolkits seems to be unsupported.

-Delft3D 4 compilation requires specific older versions (e.g., 2021).
-However, Intel's website only has download links for the latest version of the oneAPI toolkits.
-To get installers for older versions, Intel "suggests" its users to purchase a license from a reseller (see [this post](https://community.intel.com/t5/oneAPI-Registration-Download/How-to-download-Intel-compiler-2021-4/td-p/1365702)).
+Delft3D 4 compilation requires Intel Fortran compiler version 2021, 2019, 2018 or 2016.
+However, on Intel's website you can only download the latest version (current year) of the oneAPI toolkits.
+To get installers for previous versions, Intel "suggests" its users to purchase a license from a reseller (see [this post](https://community.intel.com/t5/oneAPI-Registration-Download/How-to-download-Intel-compiler-2021-4/td-p/1365702)).
 In order to download older versions without purchasing a license, direct download links may be used.
 The following GitHub repository contains a list of download links for Intel oneAPI toolkits versions 2021.x and 2022.1:

 * [github.com/hypersad/oneapi-release-history](https://github.com/hypersad/oneapi-release-history)